cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 There is nothing wrong with this distribution, but noting its features may help you understand the results you are seeing and if they are reasonable or there might be an issue with the fit.
 In a case like this, we can certainly expect the asymptotic approximation not to be very reliable.
 With low backgrounds, the shapes of the signal-hypothesis and signal+background hypothesis distributions can also start to look very similar.
-I such cases, some of the quantiles of the expected limits may be very compressed, and statistical fluctuations in the empirical distributions may be more apparent.
+In such cases, some of the quantiles of the expected limits may be very compressed, and statistical fluctuations in the empirical distributions may be more apparent.